s0len/Sports-Organizer/README.md

 ## TL;DR

 - Configure your `sports.yaml` (copy from `config/sports.sample.yaml` and set `SOURCE_DIR`, `DESTINATION_DIR`, and `CACHE_DIR`).
-- Dry-run the Docker image to confirm metadata downloads and filesystem access.
+- Dry-run the Docker image to confirm metadata downloads and filesystem access (metadata caches are still written so later runs stay warm).
 - Point Plex (or another media manager) at the destination directory once you're happy with the output.

 > Quick verification: